01 of 04

 - a colorant such as dry stain, dry oxide, or dried out underglaze

 - a small container in which to mix the wax resist and colorant

 - a small but sturdy stirring stick

 - something with which to apply the wax resist to the pot.

-For myself, I had leftover dried black underglaze that I decided to use as my colorant.
-Using a mortar and pestle, I ground the dried underglaze thoroughly making certain it was completely pulverized.
-I then carefully poured it into a small medicine cup (available at many pharmacies) using a piece of orange paper to control the powder.
+For myself, we had leftover dried black underglaze that we decided to use as our colorant.
+Using a mortar and pestle, we ground the dried underglaze thoroughly making certain it was completely pulverized.
+We then carefully poured it into a small medicine cup (available at many pharmacies) using a piece of orange paper to control the powder.

 If you have an intricate design that will take more than a few minutes to draw on your bisqued pot, cover the colored wax resist with plastic until you are ready for it.Continue to 2 of 4 below.

 02 of 04

 Make the Design for the Wax Resist Decoration